tonyhsu32/team4project/README.md

 Use Bootstrap, Python Django.

 Use AWS: Amazon Web Services -> EC2.
+Set up a website.

 Use FB messenger: facebook chatbot.